metacatdud/orbital/README.md

 # orbital

+---

-Open source and simplified k8s and nomad alternative
+Open source and simplified orchestration for containers